Plumbing: Troubleshooting Your Toilet's Flushing Mechanism

 - Toilet refills by itself: If your toilet automatically refills for a few seconds periodically, it's probably because the flapper is not sealing properly, allowing water to trickle into the bowl.
 When the tank gets low enough, the fill valve opens and tops off the tank.
 Make sure the flapper is down all the way.
 If the problem continues, replace the flapper (doesn't require tools).

 - Toilet runs (refills) continuously: If the refill sound never stops, check inside the tank.
 If it's empty, chances are the flapper is hung up on its own chain and won't close.
 If it's full, lower the adjustment on the flush-and-fill float (or bend down the metal arm with ball-type floats).
 Still won't stop?
 Lift up on the float or float arm; if the valve doesn't close, you have a bad fill valve.
-Turn off the water supply at the fixture shutoff valve (it's on the wall behind the toilet and has a football-shaped handle), buy a new flush-and-fill valve, and install it as directed by the manufacturer (it's easy).
+Turn off the water supply at the fixture shutoff valve (on the wall behind the toilet and has a football-shaped handle), buy a new flush-and-fill valve, and install it as directed by the manufacturer (it's easy).

 - Flush is weak or incomplete: Observe the inside of the tank during a flush.
 If the flapper closes before the tank is more or less empty, replace the flapper.
 If the flapper seems fine, try raising the water level by moving the float up on the flush-and-fill valve (you can't go higher than a bit below the top of the overflow pipe, the vertical, open-ended tube inside the tank).
 Unfortunately, a poor flush also can be caused by a partial clog in the toilet or drain line.